keu/docs/astro/data-plane-activation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Astro is a modern data orchestration platform, powered by Apache Airflow, that enables the entire data team to build, run, and observe data pipelines.
-The architecture of Astro includes a single-tenant data plane in your cloud and a multi-tenant control plane in Astronomer’s cloud.
+Astro is a modern data orchestration platform, powered by Apache Airflow, that enables your entire data team to build, run, and observe data pipelines.
+The Astro architecture includes a single-tenant data plane in your cloud and a multi-tenant control plane in the Astronomer cloud.
+The data plane provides a reliable and seamless connection to all of your data services.

+Your data plane is deployed into a clean, dedicated AWS account, GCP project, or Microsoft Azure subscription.
+Astronomer is responsibile for the operations of this account.
+See [Shared responsibility model](shared-responsibility-model.md).

+By default, the Astronomer account can't access your data services.
+Astronomer support will work with you to ensure your peering VPC or direct connections are secure.

 ![High level overview of Astro's architecture](/img/docs/architecture-overview.png)

 ### What to expect

-We’re excited to get you started with Astro!
-The first step is to **activate your data plane**, which allows you to see our modern data orchestration experience hands-on.

-When you meet with one of our engineers to activate your data plane, **expect it to take about an hour**.
-By the end of the session, you should have your first pipeline deployed in your own Astro environment!
+An assigned Astronomer engineer will work with you to activate your data plane.
+The activation process typically takes and hour and when it's complete you'll have your first pipeline deployed in your Astro environment.
+In addition, you'll have hands-on experience with Astronomer data orchestration.

-### What to bring and know

-Your data plane is deployed into a clean, dedicated AWS account or GCP project.
-Astronomer takes complete responsibility for the operations of this account as described in our [Shared responsibility model](shared-responsibility-model.md).

-This model allows us to get you started quickly, providing cloud-grade reliability and seamless connection to all of your data services.
-If you decide not to proceed with Astro, this account can be deleted in its entirety.

-By default, the Astronomer account has no access to your data services.
-We’ll guide you through how to make these connections securely, whether through peering VPCs or making direct connections.

-### Pre-flight checklist
+### Prerequisites

 <Tabs
     defaultValue="aws"
     values={[
         {label: 'AWS', value: 'aws'},
+        {label: 'Azure', value: 'azure'},
         {label: 'GCP', value: 'gcp'},
     ]}>
 <TabItem value="aws">

-When you arrive at your data plane activation appointment, please ensure that you have:
+The following are required when activating your AWS data plane:
 - [ ] [Astro CLI](cli/get-started.md) installed for any users who will develop pipelines
 - [ ] A clean AWS Account
 - [ ] The following permissions to that AWS account: